1 Aim

 The meeting will:

-• identify the causes of the alleged act or omission in order to identify the responsibility of the individual and the wider responsibilities of management and the trust
+- identify the causes of the alleged act or omission to identify the responsibility of the individual and the wider responsibilities of management and the trust

-• if the individual accepts a proportion of responsibility, explore the range of remedial action available to assist the individual and or the trust, where the individual does not accept a level of responsibility that can be accepted by the manager or it is felt that the issue or concern needs further exploration, the meeting may be adjourned and consideration given to whether further investigation is required and or whether the alleged concern or issue should be managed through an alternative procedure and or Policy such as the trusts disciplinary policy or alternatively the manager may determine that no further action is required under this SOP or any other framework
+- if the individual accepts a proportion of responsibility, explore the range of remedial action available to assist the individual and or the trust, where the individual does not accept a level of responsibility that can be accepted by the manager or it is felt that the issue or concern needs further exploration, the meeting may be adjourned and consideration given to whether further investigation is required and or whether the alleged concern or issue should be managed through an alternative procedure and, or policy such as the trusts disciplinary policy or alternatively the manager may determine that no further action is required under this procedure or any other framework

 5 Remedial actions